enghwa/MultiRegion-Serverless-Workshop/4_Testing/README.md

-To demonstrate this we will replicate a scenario where a developer accidentally deploys incorrect code to the health check endpoint in the primary region, thus breaking it.
-We will expect our application to detect this failure and adjust the DNS settings to continue service of the application (and the unchanged health check) from the second region maintaining availability of the API and functionality of the UI.
+To demonstrate this we will replicate a scenario where a developer accidentally deploys incorrect code to the health check endpoint in the primary region (Ireland), thus breaking it.
+We will expect our application to detect this failure and adjust the DNS settings to continue service of the application (and the unchanged health check) from the second region (Singapore) maintaining availability of the API and functionality of the UI.

 ## Breaking the primary region

-In the AWS Console, ensure you are in your primary region then head over to **API Gateway**, choose your API and select the `GET` method of the `/health` endpoint.
+In the AWS Console, ensure you are in your primary region (Ireland) then head over to **API Gateway**, choose your API and select the `GET` method of the `/health` endpoint.
 Under **Integration Request** change the associated Lambda function to instead be your *TicketPostFunction*.
-Click the tick next to it to save the change.
-This function expects to be called with a JSON body containing new ticket information however when triggered by the health endpoint it will not have this and will fail and return an error code, causing the health check to fail.
+Click the tick icon next to it to save the change.
+This function expects to be called with a JSON body containing new ticket information however when triggered by the health endpoint it will fail and return an error code, causing the health check to fail.

 ![Break api](images/break-api.png)